-Building aggregates are a versatile substance used in foundations, construction and garden paving.
+Building and landscaping aggregates are a versatile substance used in foundations, construction and garden paving.
 From creating a seating area in the garden to a hardwearing and cost-effective driveway or path, aggregates are cheap and effective.
 At JTD Building Supplies we have years of experience sourcing and distributing building aggregates to homes and businesses.

 To understand which aggregate is right for you we’ve put together this quick guide on building aggregates.
 This will give you a better understanding of your choices before breaking out the earth-moving equipment.

 Gravel consists of stone fragments and can be used in concrete production, as a material for driveways & paths, or to aerate soils and improve drainage.

 Gravel is quick and easy to lay.
 The myriad of colours and shapes provide an attractive texture and colour, perfect for landscaping, quick fix paving solutions, and gardens built on a budget.
 There are different types of gravel to choose from each suited to different needs.

 6mm and 10mm are ideal for gardens, footpaths and pipe bedding.
 20mm and 40mm are versatile and suitable for garden decoration, as well as driveways and rain drainage.
 Please note, if you’re using gravel for driveways, you should choose self-binding gravel.
 Self-binding gravel doesn’t move as much as loose gravel, making it a great choice for areas regularly used by vehicles.

 Sandstone is one of the most popular garden paving materials.
 It is a hardy stone that is usually a fairly cheap aggregate, cheaper than the likes of granite etc. This is due to the fact that it is easier to produce.
 Sandstone also varies in colour giving you a greater selection of colours to choose from.
 Blues, greys, tans and reds are just some of the options available so take your time and find a colour that will make your garden stand out.